 What is a personal statement?

-Your personal statement is an important part of your university application.
+Your university personal statement is an important part of your undergraduate application.
 This is your chance to tell universities why you're the right student for them.
 Tell us about your skills, experiences and extracurricular activities, what excites you about your chosen field of study and what your ambitions are for the future.

 Show us that you're...